-The Board of Elders is the Governing Body of St. George's.
-It is comprised of Elders lifted up for their wisdom and spiritual maturity by the congregation entrusted to be its lay spiritual leadership.
-The primary purpose of the Board of Elders is to discern the congregational Mission and Vision (“Ends”), and encourage its success through setting policy, cheerleading, as well as monitoring and evaluating results.
+The Board is the Governing Body of St. George's.
+It is comprised of Elders lifted up for their wisdom and spiritual maturity by the congregation entrusted to be its lay spiritual leadership, as well as the Treasurer and corresponding members from appropriate Teams/Committees.
+The primary purpose of the Board is to discern the congregational Mission and Vision (“Ends”), and encourage its success through setting policy, cheerleading, as well as monitoring and evaluating results.

 Joyce is retired from what describes as "the best job anyone ever had," working in Vancouver with folks who were chronically homeless.
 Married to Peter, one adult step-daughter, two dogs.
 Passions include social justice (Coldest Night walk, Comox Valley Coalition to End Homelessness, the Dawn to Dawn Action on Homelessness Board, Safehaven Refugee Sponsorship Group), gardening (surprising as she used to hate it), and long doggie walks.
 She came to the Comox Valley in 2015 and was drawn to St George’s by the warm welcome.